JYOTHIKAKJ/2022_IBM_Code_Challenge_Waste_Management_System/README.md

 ## MODULES

 - **User** : The user can login/sign up and enter the details of the waste.
-- **Collector** : The collector can login/sign up and enter the waste collected by the collector and its rewards per weight.
+- **Collector** : The collector can login/sign up and enter the waste collected by the collector and its rewards per weight or can view the requests from users for collecting wastes.
-- **Recycling units** : The recycling units can login/sign up and will be displayed of the collector information.
+- **Recycling units** : The recycling units can login/sign up and will be displayed of the details of waste materials that he can buy from collector.

 ## SOFTWARE